 Ric Lavers is an Australian programmer who got a job at Deloitte despite not having a CS degree.
-In this wideranging interview Ric discusses how he got into coding, his experience at a bootcamp, tips for getting hired and lots more.
-Ric is part of the new Code Fights Youtube series where a group of developers are filmed while they have to complete a coding challenge against the clock!
+In this wideranging interview Ric discusses how he got into coding, his experience at a coding bootcamp in Sydney, tips for getting hired and lots more.
+Ric is now living in London and is a co-founder at Hybrid Healthy, a hybrid work scheduling software that syncs with MS Teams.

 Can you tell us what your current job at Deloitte Digital involves?

 Well Deloitte Digital works as a part of the wider consultancy at Deloitte, however we kinda have our own branding and culture and it can be often feels more like a start up than a massive corporate!
 Although, a lot of the clients and projects are really large, which was a big factor that attracted me to the company as before hand I hadn't had much experience with building really big applications and how they work at scale.

 How did you first get interested in programming?